vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 * For Grant Type `authorization_code`, the Issuer MUST include a scope value in order to allow the Wallet to identify the desired Credential Type.
 The wallet MUST use that value in the `scope` Authorization parameter.
 * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
 Implementations MAY support other ways to invoke the wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.

 Note: The Authorization Code flow does not require a Credential Offer from the Issuer to the Wallet.
-However, it is included in the feature set to allow for issuer initiated credential issuance.
+However, it is included in the feature set to allow for Issuer initiated Credential issuance.

 Both sending Credential Offer same-device and cross-device is supported.